Taorah/MET2MOD/README.md

 # Citation

-# Citation

 If you use MET2MOD in your research, please cite:

-Taofiq, Y., Bacopoulos, P., and Brand, M. (2026).

-**MET2MOD: A workflow for downloading ERA5 meteorological forcing and generating ADCIRC Oceanweather (OWI) forcing files.**
+Taofiq, Y., Bacopoulos, P., and Brand, M. (2026). **MET2MOD: A workflow for downloading ERA5 meteorological forcing and generating ADCIRC Oceanweather (OWI) forcing files.** _https://github.com/Taorah/MET2MOD_

 GitHub repository: